bijancn/linux-and-terminals/README.md

 ### Editors
 You can use `emacs` or `vim` *if you are familiar with them already*.
-They a bit harder to learn and I don't have the time to explain them.
+They are a bit harder to learn and I don't have the time to explain them.
 (It is highly recommended, though, that you learn one of them after the course)